 With my recent attempt to purge bread from my diet, finding creative ways to eat lunch creates a challenge.
 But, I love challenges.
 My grandma used to stuff tomatoes with tuna salad when I was a kid.
 Of course, I hated tomatoes, because I was a kid.
 Luckily, I grew out of my dislike of tomatoes.
 Today, I eat tomatoes at least once a day.

 And, since my garden is busting with beautiful tomatoes, I decided to use my largest beauties as a bowl.
 The more solid the tomato the better, since you have to core it without breaking through the sides or bottom.
 This is easily accomplished with a paring knife.

-The chickpea salad I now make is different than my original recipe.
-I now skip the vegan mayo, and it tastes just as delicious but with much less fat.
+The vegan tuna salad I now make is different than my original recipe.
+I now make own vegan mayo, and it tastes wonderful.

 You can also add any vegetables you want to chickpea salad.
 I make a curry one, which is seasoned with curry powder.
 You can also add a bunch of dill to give it a more Meditteranean flare, or old bay seasoning for a faux tuna taste.
 The choice is yours.
-For this particular recipe, I used garlic salt and pepper, and fresh minced garlic and lemon.
+For this particular recipe, I used pulse flakes and old bay seasoning.
 I wanted a fresh taste to compliment the fresh tomato.